Retail Tax on Heavy Trucks, Trailers, and Tractors

 its use on the lowest established retail price for the articles in effect at the time of the taxable use.

-If the seller of an article does not regularly sell the articles at retail in arm's-length transactions, a constructive
+If the seller of an article doesn't regularly sell the articles at retail in arm's-length transactions, a constructive

 price on which the tax is figured will be determined by the IRS after considering the selling practices and price structures